 Needless to say, all positive communication around addiction and recovery should be highlighted on social media, including Snapchat, Instagram, Twitter, and Facebook.
 (It is, after all, the 21st century).

 Every discussion around addiction provides the opportunity to change the narrative and improve the lives of those in addiction and in recovery, alongside their community.
 We can each task ourselves with seeking out accurate information and hope around this personal topic.

 Promoting the facts of addiction and humanizing those struggling are key components of building community support to adequately and effectively address this epidemic.

 Each community will need to identify the people that can help fan the flames of change, but first they may have to come to terms with the saddening truth: that addiction has long been tucked behind the shadows in their community.
 It is time for all communities to fight, no matter what negative feedback they encounter, because so many lives depend on it.

-Lyn Moore O’Connell, MA, LMFT is a doctoral candidate in Marriage & Family Therapy at Virginia Tech University and a licensed marriage and family therapist in Ohio.
+The author of this blog post is Lyn Moore O’Connell, MA, LMFT, who is a doctoral candidate in Marriage & Family Therapy at Virginia Tech University and a licensed marriage and family therapist in Ohio.
 She works full time as the clinical coordinator for the SBIRT team at Marshall University in Huntington, WV, which collaborates to reduce stigma, improve education and training around addiction, and provide resources to the community.